 "This change in source code licensing has no impact on the overwhelming majority of our user community who use our default distribution for free.
 It also has no impact on our cloud customers or self-managed software customers…Our license change is aimed at preventing companies from taking our Elasticsearch and Kibana products and providing them directly as a service without collaborating with us."

 In plain language, Elastic is tired of those companies (specifically AWS) who are using the sweat and dollars of Elastic to resell them while not paying Elastic for the efforts of that labor.
-Those resellers benefitted from all the updates and bug fixes that Elastic released while paying Elastic nothing.
+Those resellers benefited from all the updates and bug fixes that Elastic released while paying Elastic nothing.
 This is purely a move about getting a first count of the money and has nothing to do with “open source.”

 MongoDB, an open source NoSQL database company came up with the SSPL license a few years ago as it faced the same problem: AWS was using their product, using all the updates, and then charging customers, but no revenue flowed back to MongoDB.